Children and Orthodontics

 Can a dentist provide orthodontic treatment instead of an orthodontist?

-For mild problems, a dentist may be able to correct the issue.
-But, if more extensive orthodontic work is needed, it is best to see an orthodontist.
+Yes.
+Many dentists have training in orthodontics.
+However, if more extensive orthodontic work is needed, it may be best to see an orthodontist.
 An orthodontist has two to three years of advanced orthodontic education and training beyond dental school.
 He or she specializes in straightening teeth, correcting misaligned bites, and jaw problems.

 When should my child see an orthodontist?